pdorrell/number-zoomer/docs/design.md

 This will allow deployment of the application as a static web application.

+Given the nature of the application's graphical requirements, I imagine that most of the implementation will use SVG.

 ## Decimal fractions

 When the application displays the values of numbers, it will always present